 It is of course possible to buy a piano for very little money or to get a piano for free, but unfortunately these pianos are mostly at the end of their lives and will not be reliable.
 A few years ago as a way to try to get around this difficulty, we introduced the Start Line pianos which was intended to help pianists find reliable pianos which were inexpensive.
 Sometimes these could still be out of financial reach.
 We realised that this wasn’t the best way forward and Start Line pianos quickly became a Rent/Rent to Buy Scheme.

 How does it work?
 We have tried to be as generous as possible in order to help as many people as we can.
 It is simple as well, life is complicated enough!
 Obviously the first stage is to select the piano you like from the pianos we have available to rent.
 Next is to enter a 6 month contract which starts on the day of delivery rather than the day of selection so as to make the most the 6 months.
-We charge a delivery fee of £130, £35 pcm in rent and we do not charge for a deposit.
+We charge a delivery fee of £135 and the rental charge starts at £35 pcm.
+We do not charge for a deposit.

 At the end of the 6 months there are then 3 choices.
 One choice could be to continue renting and we just have an open ended contract.
 Another choice would be to return the piano.
 The most popular choice is to buy the piano.
 The money paid for delivery and in rent comes off the total and just the remaining balance will need to be paid.
 The piano comes with an adjustable stool, will be in tune and in perfect working order.

 The contract to be signed at the beginning of the 6 month term simply asks for the piano to be cared for properly, that damages will be paid for and simply let us know if you move house.